DarkTank2/DarkTank2/README.md

 - VueJS with Vuetify, Pinia, etc. (Frontend)
 - FeathersJS (Backend)

+### My experience
+Whilst journying the landscape of programming I have stumbled across several languages, frameworks, etc. By now I have learned many things:

+Languages I manage to understand and write:
+- JavaScript/Typescript
+- Java
+- C/C++/C#
+- HTML (also CSS)

+Frameworks I used:
+- VueJS (Vuetify, VueX, Pinia, VueRouter) with both Composition and Options-API
+- FeathersJS
+- Express

+Databases I filled:
+- SQL-Based (MySQL, MariaDB)

+Documentations I have provided with:
+- MarkDown
+- LATEX

+Technologies I have used:
+- Docker (Docker compose)
+- Git (Github, Gitlab)
+- CloudFoundry

+Software I use to manage all the above:
+- VS-Code
+- Docker-Desktop
+- DBeaver
+- Commandline (Windows and Linux)

 <!--
 **DarkTank2/DarkTank2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.